its4utuff/gorgias-help/src/03-sync.rst

 First, `chrome.storage.sync <https://developer.chrome.com/extensions/storage>`_ is `limited <https://developer.chrome.com/extensions/storage#property-sync>`_ to 100MB and 512 items.
 While this is more than enough for most Gorgias users, some of our users have more than 512 templates.
 Hard to believe, but true.

-Secondly (and probably most importantly for our paying customers) the chrome.storage.sync is attached only to one account, you can't share your templates with other team members.
+Secondly (and probably most importantly for our customers) the chrome.storage.sync is attached only to one account, you can't share your templates with other team members.

 Other practical reasons include the fact that it's difficult to debug a Sync problem when it's completely outside your control (Google Servers) and it's especially difficult to maintain 2 different implementations of a syncing methods.